GabrielSorienni/Anki-multiple-answers/README.md

 This code allows the inputting of one of multiple answers in an Anki card's type field, so long as each answer can be separated with a consistent string of characters.
 Does not require add-ons.
 Demonstrated in [this video](https://www.youtube.com/watch?v=sKlobvbJdYc).

+# Credit
-This is a modification of [Input correct-incorrect](https://gist.github.com/hinekidori/4085a1222af572057f1058d43cfce773) by hinekidori (as provided in [this video](https://www.youtube.com/watch?v=cNOCMtZj8t0)) to extend its functionality.
+* This is a modification of [Input correct-incorrect](https://gist.github.com/hinekidori/4085a1222af572057f1058d43cfce773) by hinekidori (as provided in [this video](https://www.youtube.com/watch?v=cNOCMtZj8t0)) to extend its functionality.
+* Uses [this repository](https://github.com/rayzchen/wk3-templates/tree/main)'s method to treat the input.

 # How to use
 * Copy-and-paste the contents of [back-template.html](back-template.html) into the card's back template.